 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-Today’s tutorial will focus on the usage of QTP Standard and Image checkpoints.
+Today, we will concentrate on how to use the QTP Standard and Image checkpoints.

 Standard Checkpoint